stanleychukwu17/0-practice-to-become-better/devops/nginx/2-nginx-websocket-mouse-app/commands.md

 docker-compose -f docker-compose.dev.yml up -d client1 server1

-chat:
-    start and see all is well
-    commit all changes in all projects

-    add and check all Readme
-    prepare the task for a new user
+commit all changes in all projects add and check all Readme prepare the task for a new user

 dad_distraction = 45m